Worried about the increasing price of Ethereum gas? Here’s what are Ethereum gas fees and some top tricks to reduce the fees of Ethereum gas.

 What are the Ethereum Gas Fees?

 One of the basic tenets of blockchain would obviously refer to consensus, which ensures that all participants in the network agree on a specific state of the network.
-In the Proof of Work consensus algorithms, miners use their computational resources for solving mathematical puzzles.
+In the Proof of Stake consensus algorithms, miners use their computational resources for solving mathematical puzzles.
 The first miner to solve the puzzle would get the privilege of adding transactions in a block.

 So, what do the miners get in return for investing their computational resources in adding the transaction of users?
 The answer would lead you to Ethereum gas fees, which are basically the transaction fees paid to miners.
 Users have to pay gas fees to miners on a blockchain protocol for including their transactions in the block.

 Interestingly, an Ethereum gas fees calculator depends considerably on a standard supply and demand equation.
 In the event of increased demand for transactions, miners could opt for the inclusion of transactions with higher gas fees.
 As a result, users would have to pay more gas fees for faster and efficient transaction processing.

 Read More: What Is Ether?